smitpi/PSLauncher/docs/docs/Start-PSLauncherColorPicker.md

 # Start-PSLauncherColorPicker

 ## SYNOPSIS
-Launches a Gui form to test and change the Color of PSLauncher.
+Launches a GUI form to test and change the Color of PSLauncher.

 ## SYNTAX